junjchen/COMP6214-data-visualization/README.md

 ## Problems and fix

+* Changed linebreaks from LF to CRLF, to compile with CSV definition (RFC 4180)
-* Remove header(disclaimer)
+* Remove header (disclaimer)
 * Align mismatched columns
-* Remove empty rows (17)
+* Remove empty rows (*17 rows*)
-* Remove the "Total" rows (26)
+* Remove the "Total" rows (*26 rows*)
-* Merge clustered cells in column "Agency Name" (trailing spaces, typos, different terminologies, ambiguous determined by "Agency Code")
+* Merge clustered cells in column "Agency Name" (trailing space, typos, different terminologies, ambiguous determined by "Agency Code")
-*
+* Merge one cluster in column "Investment Title" (adds commas to its name)
+* Remove rows that has same Project ID and other fields (by visual check) (*4 rows*)
+* Merge cuslters in column "Agency Project ID", "Project Name", "Project Description" (trailing space, different symbols, typos)